 Introduction and Brief overview of NGS

-An important technological advance in the practice of diagnostic and clinical medicine is next-generation sequencing (NGS).
+An important technological advance in the practice of diagnostic and clinical medicine is a next-generation sequencing (NGS).
 This technology is rapidly transforming clinical practice by providing a means to obtain both diagnostic and prognostic data with the same data.
 This transformation is made possible because of the cost-effective and rapid nature of NGS.

-Next-generation sequencing is a massive parallel sequencing method allowing the sequencing of large numbers of different DNA fragments simultaneously in a single reaction.
+Next-generation sequencing is a massively parallel sequencing method allowing the sequencing of large numbers of different DNA fragments simultaneously in a single reaction.
 The amount of sequence information that previously took years to achieve with Sanger sequencing takes only weeks using NGS.
 Due to the speed and lower costs of obtaining sequence results, NGS is accessible to the clinical medicine arena.

 Genomic information obtained via NGS provides significant benefits to clinical medical practice including the most accurate identification of biomarkers of disease, detecting inherited disorders, and identifying genetic factors that can help predict responses to therapies.
 This article will discuss the most rapidly emerging applications of NGS in clinical medical practice.